Flöhe bei Katzen

 Combating and preventing flea infestation in cats

 First of all, you should treat a flea infestation in your cat as quickly as possible so that the parasites have as little time as possible to spread and multiply.
-There are tablets, sprays and spot-on solutions to prevent the actual infestation of the cat's fur.
+There are tablets, sprays and spot-on solutions to prevent the specific infestation of the cat's fur.
 Spot-on preparations are usually dripped onto the cat's neck and enter the cat's bloodstream.
 The agent reaches the blood-sucking parasites directly via the blood and eliminates them.
 To get rid of eggs, larvae and pupae, you should regularly comb your cat with a flea comb and clean its fur - special flea shampoos may also be an option.
 It is best to ask your vet for advice on suitable medication.

 The same applies if your cat is allergic to flea saliva.
 The vet can recommend medication and ointments to combat the extreme itching and fleas, as well as to reduce skin inflammation, which are also suitable for allergies and are well tolerated.